radio-aktywne/howlite/docs/docs/01-Index.md

 title: Index
 ---

-# datatimes database
+# datatimes

-Emission times database 🕒
+Broadcast times data 🎭

 ## 💡 About

-`datatimes` is a [`Radicale`](https://radicale.org) server that stores a calendar with emission times of shows.
+`datatimes` is a [`Radicale`](https://radicale.org) server that stores a calendar with broadcast times of shows.